2 Introduction to ML

 2.3 Supervised Learning

 The two most prominent branches of supervised learning are regression and classification.
-Fundamentally, classification is about predicting a label and regression is about predicting a continuous variable.
-The following video explains that in more depth:
+The basic distinction between the two is that classification is about predicting a categorical variable, and regression is about predicting a continuous variable.

 2.3.1 Regression